adarqui/lnforum-types-gen/README.md

-# haskell-ln-types
+# lnforum-types-gen

-types auto-generated from ln-types, for haskell.
+types auto-generated from lnforum-types, for haskell.

 ## why?